mohclips/Elastic-Certified-Engineer-Exam-Notes/Installation_and_Configuration.md

 ### Set the cluster and node config

-Set the cluster to the following
+:question: Set the cluster to the following

 - cluster name: testcluster01
 - node name: node01